 The pattern is similar to what researchers have observed on other platforms: recommendation engines optimize for engagement, and emotionally intense content drives more engagement.
 Applied to porn, the algorithm learns what keeps you watching and pushes you toward more of it, which over time means more extreme versions of it.

 AI generation tools add a layer on top of this.
-Instead of the algorithm recommending from an existing library, you’re generating from scratch, guided by your own tolerance-driven impulses with zero external friction.
-The algorithm was already a problem.
-AI hands you the controls.
+Instead of the algorithm recommending from an existing library, you generate from scratch, guided by your own tolerance-driven impulses with very little external friction.
+The recommendation system was already shaping exposure; AI tools make the loop more direct.

-Escalation is driven by your brain’s dopamine system adapting to repeated stimulation and craving novelty to restore the response (for the full neuroscience, see How Porn Rewires Your Brain).
-With traditional porn, there was a practical ceiling: you could run out of content in your niche, exhaust the novelty in a genre.
-That ceiling, even if it took years to reach, meant there was a point where the brain’s novelty-seeking had nowhere left to go, which for some people became a turning point toward recognizing the problem.
+Escalation is driven by your brain's dopamine system adapting to repeated stimulation and craving novelty to restore the response (for the full neuroscience, see How porn rewires your brain).
+With traditional porn, there was a practical ceiling: you could run out of content in your niche or exhaust the novelty in a genre.
+That ceiling, even if it took years to reach, created a point where the brain's novelty-seeking had nowhere left to go, which for some people became a turning point toward recognizing the problem.

-AI eliminates the ceiling.
-When any fantasy can be generated on demand, the supply of novelty is literally unlimited.
-Your brain’s tolerance mechanism keeps pushing for more, and the “more” never runs out.
-The escalation cycle that used to span years can compress dramatically, because there’s never a point where the content supply forces a pause.
+AI removes that practical ceiling.
+When many fantasies can be generated on demand, the supply of novelty is effectively unlimited.
+Your brain's tolerance mechanism keeps pushing for more, and the "more" does not run out in the same way.
+The escalation cycle that used to span years can compress dramatically, because there is less chance that the content supply itself will force a pause.

 AI companions: when escalation goes interactive